CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 To duel wield the character must have at least one skill point in both of the weapons held.
 Each weapon must have a Dual Wielded dice Modifier.
 If you are dual wielding, your combat roll is made up using the skill and/or weapon dice modifier of the primary weapon, NOT any additional skill points or weapon dice modifiers from the off-hand weapon.

+Dual wielding weapons that use a weapon resource uses double the weapon resource per opponent engaged.

 ## Crossbows

 ### Hand Crossbow